COILED COIL tutorial

 crystallographic information

 Figure 2.
-Interactive table with the figures of merit from PHASER6 and SHELXE7 for each rotation clusters.
+Interactive table with the figures of merit from PHASER6 and SHELXE7 for each rotation cluster.

 After the table you can observe the backtrace and figures of merit for the best solution, in this case the structure is solved with a CC of 51.78% and 127 residues traced.
 Also there are links to access the best scoring solution: the .pdb of the traced structure and its map in .phs format.